artainmo/web-development/other/kubernetes/README.md

 **Labels** are key-value pairs attached to Kubernetes objects, they are used to organize/categorize objects and enable the selection of a subset of objects.
 Labels do not provide uniqueness to objects.<br>
 Label selectors are used by collectors or services to select a subset of objects.
 Equality-Based-Selectors allow filtering of objects based on Label keys and values while Set-Based-Selectors allow filtering of objects based on a set of values.

+**Liveness Probe** checks on an application's health, and if the health check fails, kubelet restarts the affected container automatically.

+In certain instances applications have to meet certain conditions before they can be deployed.
+Such as ensuring that depending services are available, datasets are loaded, etc...
+In such cases we use **Readiness Probes** to wait until all conditions are met before the application serves traffic.

 ### Installing kubernetes
 Kubernetes can be installed using different cluster configurations, such as:
 * **All-in-One Single-Node Installation**.
 In this setup, all the control plane and worker components are installed and running on a single-node.
 While it is useful for learning, development, and testing, it is not recommended for production purposes.